← Back to Blog

 The Move Nobody Makes (But Should)

 Buy last year's model.
 Golf bags change color schemes annually but the construction barely changes.
-A 2025 Ogio Fuse works exactly like a 2026 Ogio Fuse — for 30-40% less.
-Check clearance sections and previous-season stock.
+A previous-season Ogio Fuse can work just like the current one if the specs match.
+Check clearance sections and previous-season stock before paying full freight.

 Also: check your local pro shop's used section.
 Tour bags and demos end up there at deep discounts.
-A lightly used $300 bag for $120 is a better investment than a new $120 bag every time.
+A lightly used premium bag can be a better investment than a flimsy new budget bag if the zippers, straps, and stand legs are still clean.

 What About the Clubs Inside?